 RAW images can be processed using [: RAW image processing] () to save them as JPEG images.
 As the RAW image itself does not change, you can process the RAW image to create any number of JPEG images with various processing conditions.

 You can use Digital Photo Professional (EOS software) to process RAW images.
 You can make various adjustments to images depending upon how they will be used and can generate JPEG or other types of images reflecting the effects of those adjustments.

 - To display RAW images on a computer, consider using the EOS application Digital Photo Professional (hereafter DPP).

 - Older versions of DPP Ver.4.x do not support display, processing, editing, or other operations with RAW images captured by this camera.
 If a previous version of DPP (Ver.4.x) is installed, obtain and install the latest version of DPP from the Canon website to update it (), which will overwrite the previous version.
 Similarly, DPP Ver.3.x or earlier does not support display, processing, editing, or other operations with RAW images captured by this camera.

 - Commercially available software may not be able to display RAW images taken with this camera.
 For compatibility information, contact the software manufacturer.

 See Specifications for details on file size, number of shots available, maximum burst, and other estimated values.

 Maximum Burst for Continuous Shooting

-- When the maximum burst in still photo shooting is indicated as “99,” you can shoot 99 shots or more continuously.
-Fewer shots are available for a value of 98 or lower, and when [BUSY] is displayed on the shooting screen, internal memory is full and shooting will stop temporarily.
+- “” display in the viewfinder indicates that the internal buffer memory is full and shooting will stop temporarily.
 If you stop continuous shooting, the maximum burst will increase.
 After all captured images have been written to a card, you can once again shoot at the maximum burst listed in Specifications.